joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/01/world/ebola-epicenter-congo-alberta-referendum.html

 **Can Content Creators Get Rich Off A.I.
 Slop Like Tung Tung Tung Sahur?**\
-`Brainrot videos are mind-bendingly, bafflingly weird.
+`Brainrot videos are specifically designed to confuse us.
 They can also be a financial bonanza for their creators.`\
 https://www.nytimes.com/interactive/2026/06/01/magazine/ai-slop-viral-videos.html

 **Appeals Court Says 28 Transgender Troops Who Sued Can Remain in Military**\